d-led/fret-flashcards/docs/development/MOBILE_SETUP.md

 ## Development Tips

 - Use `npm run watch` for web development
-- Use `npm run mobile:sync` after web changes
+- Use `npm run mobile:sync:ios` after web changes (preserves CocoaPods settings)
+- Use `npm run mobile:sync` for Android-only changes
 - Test on real devices for best experience
 - Use Chrome DevTools for debugging web content
 - Check Capacitor logs for native issues